learn-co-students/sinatra-fwitter-group-project-v-000/notes.md

   login
 x    loads the login page
-    loads the tweets index after login (FAILED - 6) does not let user view login page if already logged in (FAILED - 7) logout
+    loads the tweets index after login (FAILED - 6) x    does not let user view login page if already logged in (FAILED - 7) logout
     lets a user logout if they are already logged in (FAILED - 8) does not let a user logout if not logged in (FAILED - 9)